 What qualities make up who you truly are?
 What ideas, traits, or qualities come to mind when you reflect on the concept of "self?"
-What activities come to mind when you reflect on who you are?
+What are the activities that you think of when you think about who you are?

-Use a blank canvas, poster board or PowerPoint slide to create a collage of yourself.
+Use a blank canvas, poster board or PowerPoint slide to create a collage of you.
 Find magazine pictures or internet images that represent you.
 Draw pictures, find stickers or use words to fill the blank space of the canvas.
 Be sure everything placed on the canvas describes who you are.

 Why is it important to know your own identity?
-Keep your collage in a place as a reminder of who you are.
+Keep your collage in a place that will remind you to always remember who you are.